romdalf/AaaS/README.md

 As such, a solution like [StorageOS](https://storageos.com) is required to provide Kubernetes with a cloud native storage solution capable of interacting natively, high available, scalable vertically and horizontally, and secure persistent storage.

 As an example, a typical scenario would be the deletion of the containers running a front-end and/or a database.
 When recreating the corresponding containers, it will restart with the relevant persistent storage at the last known state at the deletion time.

+### cms drupal with postgresql
+The CMS Drupal is well know solution used by enterprise companies.
+The CMS is written in PHP, requires multiple libraries, an Apache server with PHP module, and a database service like PostgreSQL.
+The actual [installation guide](https://www.drupal.org/docs/installing-drupal) is quite long and extensive.